 Should the accused student accept the decision or sanction, the case will be considered closed.
 However, should the accused student wish to appeal the decision, he/she may do so within 7 calendar days after the receipt of the letter informing the student of the decision.
-The appeal must be made in writing to the Office of Student Affairs.
-The appeal must be based upon one of the following elements in order for the appeal to be reviewed: (1) substantial evidence that did not exist; (2) sanction is disproportionate to the offense; and/or (3) new evidence has come to light.
-All supporting evidence must be included with the written appeal.
-There is no appeal past the final decision of the hearing board.
+The appeal must be made in writing to the Dean of Students.
+The appeal must be based upon one of the following elements in order for the appeal to be reviewed: (1) substantial new information; (2) sanction is disproportionate to the offense; and/or (3) significant procedural error.